"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 On this Christmas Eve I am wishing all my readers a wonderful merry Christmas--

-Instead, God has simplified (as only He can) what I once, for years, put-off for fear of complication (and rejection slips) and He's, instead, made a way where there was no way for a long, long time.
+Instead, God has simplified (as only He can) what I once, for years, put-off for fear of complication (and rejection slips) and He's, instead, made a way where there was no way for a very long time.

 So I thank Him, too, and you again, my Blogland neighbors, who I've been so blessed to meet by way of this blog these past two wonderful years.